 There are also multiple UAN simulation suites that focus on providing a seamless transition between testing the network performance in simulation and testing the developed protocols at sea using real hardware.
-Two notable examples of such simulation suites are DESERT [23] [46] and SUNSET [24].
-Both of these simulators are based on the ns2-MIRACLE network simulation platform and both have been verified to successfully facilitate the transition from simulation to at-sea testing using real acoustic modems [44] [24]; however, an investigation by Petroccia and Spaccini [34] showed that SUNSET provides a more mature and efficient solution for transitioning from simulation to real-time at-sea implementation.
-To incorporate a realistic underwater acoustic propagation model in the simulation mode, both DESERT and SUNSET include and interface to WOSS, thus allowing them to simulate BELLHOP-based multipath channels.
-UnetStack [35] is another increasingly popular simulation platform that was developed to streamline the process of UAN protocol development and testing, similarly to DESERT and SUNSET, by enabling the users to port their simulation code onto UnetStack-compatible acoustic modems [1], e.g. the Subnero modems [47].
-It includes the inbuilt options to simulate a simple range-based channel model, or a basic acoustic channel model consisting of the commonly used analytical transmission loss model [16] and the BPSK fading model in a Rayleigh or Rician channel [35].
+Two notable examples of such simulation suites are DESERT [23] [49] and SUNSET [24].
+Both of these simulators are based on the ns2-MIRACLE network simulation platform and both have been verified to successfully facilitate the transition from simulation to at-sea testing using real acoustic modems [47] [24]; however, an investigation by Petroccia and Spaccini [41] showed that SUNSET provides a more mature and efficient solution for transitioning from simulation to real-time at-sea implementation.
+To incorporate a realistic UWA propagation model in the simulation mode, both DESERT and SUNSET include an interface to WOSS, thus allowing them to simulate BELLHOP-based multipath channels.
+UnetStack [42] is another increasingly popular simulation platform that was developed to streamline the process of UAN protocol development and testing, similarly to DESERT and SUNSET, by enabling the users to port their simulation code onto UnetStack-compatible acoustic modems [1], e.g. the Subnero modems [50].
+It includes the in-built options to simulate a simple range-based channel model, or a basic acoustic channel model consisting of the commonly used analytical transmission loss model [16] and a Rayleigh or Rician fading model in [42].
 However, it is also possible to integrate a custom channel model into the UnetStack simulations, e.g. by specifying the per-link detection and decoding probabilities.
-The two in-built examples of this UnetStack functionality include the channel models based on the real measurements from the MISSION 2012 [48] and MISSION 2013 [49] experiments.
+The two in-built examples of this UnetStack functionality include the channel models based on the real measurements from the MISSION 2012 [51] and MISSION 2013 [52] experiments.

-Table I reviews the capabilities, advantages and disadvantages of the underwater acoustic channel and network simulation tools discussed in this section.
+Table I reviews the capabilities, advantages and disadvantages of the UWA channel and network simulation tools discussed in this section.

 III.
-UNDERWATER ACOUSTIC PROPAGATION
+THE UNDERWATER ACOUSTIC CHANNEL

-This section gives a brief introduction of key characteristics of the UWA channel important for UAN protocol designers.
+This section gives a brief introduction of key characteristics of the UWA channel related to UAN protocol design.
 To summarize, in this paper we look at the following UWA channel features:

-- slow propagation of acoustic waves (approx. 1500 m/s), - random multipath scattering due to reflections off the sea surface and bottom, - long channel delay spread due to slow propagation and large amount of multipath, - signal attenuation due to spreading and absorption.
+- slow propagation of acoustic waves (typically in the range of 1450-1550 m/s), - multipath scattering due to reflections off the sea surface and bottom, - long channel delay spread due to slow propagation and the refraction and reflection of acoustic waves, - signal attenuation due to spreading and absorption.

-There are other significant challenges stemming from slow propagation of acoustic signals investigated by the PHY layer and signal processing researchers, such as rapid channel variability and Doppler distortion [50]-[52].
-However, in this paper we focus on the basics of underwater acoustic propagation necessary for network simulations, assuming appropriate acoustic modem design that is able to deal with the PHY layer.
+There are other significant challenges stemming from slow propagation of acoustic signals investigated by the PHY layer and signal processing researchers, such as rapid channel variability and Doppler distortion [53]-[55].
+However, in this paper we focus on the basics of UWA propagation necessary for network simulations, assuming appropriate acoustic modem design that is able to deal with the PHY layer.

 Fig. 1.
-Example of an SSP in the North Atlantic Ocean based on average summer temperature, pressure and salinity data at (56.5°N, 11.5°W) [55].
+Example of an SSP in the North Atlantic Ocean based on average summer temperature, pressure and salinity data at (56.5°N, 11.5°W) [58].